Cleaning up local GIT branches with no Remote

 Copy or create a script to become a git command into your git installation's /usr/bin/ directory, on Windows it is likely here: C:\Program Files\Git\usr\bin.

-This can be found on windows by navigating to /usr/bin/ in a Git bash console, and opening an explorer window at that location with explorer .
+This can be found on Windows by navigating to /usr/bin/ in a Git bash console, and opening an explorer window at that location with explorer .

 Set script name